Sierra Nevada East Side: Autumn Colors, Ghost Towns and Mono Lake

 If you enjoy photography and have a desire to make photographs throughout the course of a few days, at a leisurely pace from dawn to sunset, in some of the most beautiful locations in the world, this trip is for you.

-Our purpose will be to visually explore the natural world around us, with an additional benefit: we will explore who we are, too, in relation to that natural world, expressed through the creative artistry we will bring to our photographs.
+Our purpose will be to visually explore the natural world around us.
+In the process we will explore who we are, too, in relation to that natural world, expressed through the creative artistry brought to our photographs.
 And we'll have a chance to explore relatively recent history, at the ghost town of Bodie, where human events played out in harsh surroundigs.

 Trip leaders have conducted this outing over the course of many years, and they will do their best to insure that we balance the need to spend enough time enjoy a location, but not at such length as to bore our group.